What is #NorfolkHour?

 #NorfolkHour runs every Monday, Wednesday, and Friday between 8:30pm and 9:30pm.
 Come rain or shine, there’s normally a fantastic bunch of people taking part, from local business owners, individuals, local voluntary groups and honorary Norfolkians from further afield.

-It does take place outside of office hours, so if you’re keen to take part, you might find it helpful to set a reminder on your phone or calendar until you get into the routine of taking part and realise you can’t live without it any longer!
+It does take place outside of office hours, so if you’re keen to take part, you might find it helpful to set a reminder on your phone or calendar.
+That is until you get into the routine of taking part and realise you can’t live without it any longer!

 What do I do?